Junyi-Liu/benchmarks-HLS/LSP/README.md

 XXX_test.c : testbench

 # Related publication:
-Junyi Liu, John Wickerson, and George A. Constantinides, "Loop Splitting for Efficient Pipelining in High-Level Synthesis," in FCCM, 2016.
+Junyi Liu, John Wickerson, and George A. Constantinides, "Loop splitting for efficient pipelining in high-level synthesis," in FCCM, 2016.